Guilin: Geography

 Guilin is located in northern Guangxi, bordering Liuzhou to the west, Laibin to the southwest, Wuzhou to the south, Hezhou to the southeast, and within neighbouring Hunan, Huaihua to the northwest, Shaoyang to the north, and Yongzhou to the east.
 It has a total area of 27809 km2.
 The topography of the area is marked by karst formations.
 The karsts surrounding Guilin are made of Triassic period limestone and dolomite rocks.
-The Li River flows through the city.
+The Li River, running 83 km from Guilin to Yangshuo, is one of the city’s most celebrated natural features.
+Known for its emerald water and limestone peaks, the river section is a highly concentrated example of karst terrain.